-This frame is deprecated and will not be included in release 2.x.
+This frame has been removed as of release 2.0.0.
 Please see the old docs.

 The more general-purpose exp-lookit-change-detection frame which shows streams of images on each side, or exp-lookit-video if you'd rather provide premade videos.